d-dof/survey_in_m2/survey_in_m2.md

 <a name="hamm2018k-beam"> </a>[60] Jihun Hamm and Yung-Kyun Noh.
 K-beam minimax: Efficient optimization for deep adversarial learning.
 In *Proceedings of the 35th International Conference on Machine Learning*, pages 1876–1884, 2018.

-<a name="xiao2015feature"></a>[61] Huang Xiao, Battista Biggio, Gavin Brown, Giorgio Fumera, Claudia Eckert, and Fabio Roli.
+<a name="xiao2015feature"> </a>[61] Huang Xiao, Battista Biggio, Gavin Brown, Giorgio Fumera, Claudia Eckert, and Fabio Roli.
 Is feature selection secure against training data poisoning?
 In *Proceedings of the 32th International Conference on Machine Learning*, pages 1689–1698, 2015.

+<a name="mahloujifar2019curse"> </a>[62] Saeed Mahloujifar, Dimitrios I Diochnos, and Mohammad Mahmoody.
+The curse of concentration in robust learning: Evasion and poisoning attacks from concentration of measure.
+In *Thirty-Third AAAI Conference on Artificial Intelligence*, pages 4536–4543, 2019.